la2050/archive/_organizations/rise-inc.md

   - >-
     Inspiring Student Action to End Student Homelessness and Hunger in L.A.
     Through Awareness and Coordinated Services Integration
+removed_ein: '821876815'
+removed_ein_note: 'This organization is a 501c4 and not eligible for donations at this time'
 ---